morgan-dgk/xExtension-StarToRaindrop/README.md

 - This extension runs when the star event hits FreshRSS
 - The article is saved to my Pocket account (maybe later including tags and such as well)
 - I can then access the article on my Kobo E-Reader for a better reading experience.
+- I also get a "free backup" of all my starred articles.

 The existing Pocket sharing functionality of FreshRSS always opens a new tab which you have to manually close after sharing.
 You also have to stay logged in into Pocket.